-Nope, not telling that.
+Sorry, not telling that.
 I’m of legal age though.

 Possibly!
 It depends on my schedule as well as other factors.
 Please feel free to use the information on my Contact page.

 The long version or the short version?
 For the long version, check out this post from my old blog.
 The short version?
 I wrote a book, rewrote it, queried it to literary agents, rewrote it again, and queried it.
-Then I wrote another book (THE HATE U GIVE) and reached out to my future agent, Brooks Sherman, on Twitter to see if it was something agents may be interested in.
+Then I wrote another book (The Hate U Give) and reached out to my future agent, Brooks Sherman, on Twitter to see if it was something agents may be interested in.
 He said yes and asked to see it.
 A few months later, I signed with him.
 About three months after that, he had me in a 13-publishing house auction.

 Yep!
 It was one of the craziest weeks of my life.
 Thankfully, Brooks is part agent, part therapist, part superhero.

 Honestly, I’m not 100% sure how I became one.
 The key is to write, write, write, and be prepared to re-write, re-write, re-write.
 Also, read, read, read, especially books that are in the same category and genre as yours.
 Find good critique partners and beta readers—they can help you see things that you may not notice in your manuscript.When you’re ready to query literary agents, read the Query Shark Blog in its entirety and then write a letter.
 But you’re not done with revisions yet because you should get your query letter critiqued too.
-The Absolute Write Forums are a good place for this.
 Once you have a solid letter, research agents, find those who rep your category and genre, and FOLLOW THEIR SUBMISSION GUIDELINES (I can’t stress that enough).
-Also, check out contests such as Pitch Wars, Pitch Madness, and the Writer’s Voice (all hosted by the online writing goddess, Brenda Drake).
+Also, check out contests such as Pitch Wars, Pitch Madness, and the Writer’s Voice (all hosted by the online writing goddess, Brenda Drake.
 They’re a good way to put your manuscript in front of agents and an even better way to make friends in the writing community.The biggest key though is to never give up.
 Ne-ver.
 I don’t care how many rejections you get (and believe me, there will be a lot of them).
 Keep writing, keep querying.

 Sorry!
 I don’t refer people to my agent unless I’ve read their manuscript and not only love it but think it would be a good fit for him.
 Also, I can’t refer writers to my publisher—they only take manuscripts through agents.